projectriff/cli/docs/riff_core_handler_create.md

 ---
 ## riff core handler create

-create a handler to create a Deployment for an application, function, container or image
+create a handler to deploy a workload

 ### Synopsis

 Create a core handler.

-There are four way to create a handler:
-- from an application reference
-- from a function reference
-- from a container reference
-- from an image

-Application and function references are resolved within the same namespace as the handler.
+Build references are resolved within the same namespace as the handler.
 As the build produces new images, the image will roll out automatically.
 Image based handlers must be updated manually to roll out new images.

 The runtime environment can be configured by --env for static key-value pairs and --env-from to map values from a ConfigMap or Secret.